 Screencasts are one of my favorite formats for teaching, and they also work supremely well for documenting processes.

 You may not have heard of screencasts, but I'm sure you've seen them in action.
-A screencast is just a recording of a digital screen, typically with annotations and voiceover narration to add additional details.
+A screencast is just a recording of a digital screen with voiceover and annotated help text.